Jerusalem cross

-The Jerusalem cross (also known as "five-fold cross", or "cross-and-crosslets" and the "Crusader's cross") is a heraldic cross and Christian cross variant consisting of a large cross potent surrounded by four smaller Greek crosses, one in each quadrant, representing the Four Evangelists and the spread of the gospel to the four corners of the Earth (metaphor for the whole Earth).
+The Jerusalem cross, also known as the five-fold cross, the cross-and-crosslets or the Crusader's cross, is a heraldic cross and Christian cross variant consisting of a large cross potent surrounded by four smaller Greek crosses, one in each quadrant, representing the Four Evangelists and the spread of the gospel to the four corners of the Earth.

 It was used as the coat of arms of the Crusader Kingdom of Jerusalem after 1099.
 Use of the Jerusalem Cross by the Order of the Holy Sepulchre and affiliated organizations in Jerusalem continue to the present.
-Other modern usages include on the national flag of Georgia, the Episcopal Church Service Cross and as a symbol used by some white supremacist groups.
+Other modern usages include on the national flag of Georgia and the Episcopal Church Service Cross.

 Origins

 According to Father David Grenier, a Catholic priest and member of the religious order the Holy Land Franciscan Friars, which uses the Jerusalem Cross as its symbol, the cross originated in Eastern Christianity sometime in the fifth and sixth centuries and was later adopted by crusaders and the Christian Kingdom of Jerusalem from 1099 to 1291.

 The symbolism of the five-fold cross is variously given as the five holy wounds, Christ and the four evangelists, or Christ and the four quarters of the world.
-The symbolism of five crosses representing the Five Wounds is first recorded in the context of the consecration of the St Brelade's Church under the patronage of Robert of Normandy (before 1035); the crosses are incised in the church's altar stone.
+The symbolism of five crosses representing the Five Wounds is first recorded in the context of the consecration of the St Brelade's Church under the patronage of Robert of Normandy, before 1035.
+The crosses are incised in the church's altar stone.

 The "cross-and-crosslets" or Tealby pennies minted under Henry II of England during 1158-1180 have the "Jerusalem cross" on the obverse, with the four crosslets depicted as decussate (diagonal).
 Similar cross designs on the obverse of coins go back to at least the Anglo-Saxon period.

 As the coat of arms of the Kingdom of Jerusalem, the design is traditionally attributed to Godfrey of Bouillon himself.
 It was not used, however, by the Christian rulers of Jerusalem during the 12th century.

 A simple blazon of or, a cross argent is documented by Matthew Paris as the coat of arms of John of Brienne, who had been king of Jerusalem during 1210-1212, upon John's death in 1237.